Yolanda Bedregal: Works

 Her first book of poetry was Naufragio published in 1936, where her explicit and precise language explored the human condition.

 Recording from the Library of Congress

 Yolanda Bedregral reads from her own works: Naufragio Poemar, Nadir, Antología mínima, and Bajo el oscuro sol (1979).

 Honors and legacy

 In 1971, she received the Bolivian National Book award for her novel Bajo el oscuro sol published that year.

-The Bedregal Award for poetry, given by government of Bolivia, was instituted in the year 2000 and named in her honor.
+The Yolanda Bedregal National Poetry Award, given by government of Bolivia, was instituted in the year 2000 and named in her honor.

 Bolivia issued a postage stamp in her honor in 1993.